Redaloukil/cnss/.github/SECURITY.md

 > This living document details the current security policy for the project.

+> [!IMPORTANT]
+> Thank you for reaching out.
+Please adhere to the **security policy below** and report any critical issues using the quick link to the [Vulnerability Disclosure Form](https://forms.gle/5mkvFaHuSvRdYqCU8).

 ## Table of Contents

 - [1.
 Security Policy Overview](#1-security-policy-overview)